Transportation

 C-TRAN and Bus Rapid Transit (BRT)

 We must keep our core bus system financially healthy and available to everyone to enhance our livability and for those who need the bus for transportation, especially for work or appointments.
 C-TRAN buses need to continue being frequent and reliable.
-Our VINE on 4th Plain, and soon to be on Mill Plain, proves that!
+Our VINE on 4th Plain, and on Mill Plain, proves that!

 A strong transit system is good for our economy.
 It offers transportation for those with limited resources, reduces the demand for new roadways that are expensive to build, and helps individuals and communities save money which can then be used elsewhere in our local community.